justmarkup/html-posts-to-markdown/README.md

 # html posts to markdown

-A node.js tool to extract html posts from webpages, extract them to markdown and save them.
+A node.js tool to extract html posts from webpages using [puppeteer ](https://github.com/GoogleChrome/puppeteer), extract them to markdown and save them.

 ## Setup